Sapelo Island ferry resumes operations after deadly boat dock gangway collapse

 As they were plunged onto the water, Thomas’ niece was unable to keep him afloat but she eventually swam to a rock, where she passed out, Jeff Thomas said.
 She was hospitalized with water in her lungs, he added.

-A Wellesley College student told CNN she grabbed the hand of an 80-year-old woman who fell into the water after the gangway collapsed.
+A Wellesley College student told CNN she grabbed the hand of an 80-year-old woman, Bertha McKnight, who fell into the water after the gangway collapsed.

 “She held onto my hand for maybe 15 minutes until we could get a life jacket on her and someone else could help her out of the water,” said Catherine Sneed.